Introduction

 Please add code below to your ~/.ssh/config

-Now you can use ssh [email protected]_server
+Now we can use ssh dokku_server

 instead of ssh [email protected]